Anton-Vas/cpp_useful_pack/README.md

 # cpp_useful_pack
 ## ADD

+LOGGER

-1. Logger -> log all to CSV , TXT
+1. log to CSV , TXT
+2. customize colors and allow to set it through functions